cerner/fhir.cerner.com/content/millennium/r4/base/management/encounter.md

 * The [Encounter.hospitalization.destination] will be returned as a reference to a [contained] location resource.
 * The [Encounter.location.location] may be returned as a reference to a [contained] location resource.
-* A populated Encounter response bundle will be sorted from newest to oldest based on the start of the [Encounter.period].
+* A populated Encounter response bundle will not have any guaranteed sort order within the page.
+However, if the results are split into multiple pages, the pages will be sorted by the start of the [Encounter.period] from oldest to newest.
+That is, all encounters on a page will have an older [Encounter.period] start date than all the encounters on the next page.

 ### Authorization Types